Accessible Housing Program (AcHP) Overview

 ACCESSIBLE HOUSING PROGRAM (AcHP) OVERVIEW

-The Accessible Housing Program (AcHP) ensures that people with disabilities have an equal opportunity to rent, use, and enjoy housing that has received financial or other assistance from the City of Los Angeles (City) or the Community Development Agency/Los Angeles (CRA/LA).
+The Accessible Housing Program (AcHP) ensures that people with disabilities have an equal opportunity to rent, use, and enjoy housing that has received financial or other assistance from the City of Los Angeles (City) or the Community Redevelopment Agency of the City of Los Angeles (CRA/LA).

-The ACHP covers 730+ existing affordable rental housing developments built before 2014 and all newly constructed or rehabilitated affordable housing built since 2014.
+The ACHP covers 730+ existing affordable rental housing developments built before April 2016 and all newly constructed or rehabilitated affordable housing built since then.
 These developments are referred to as Covered Housing Developments.

 The AcHP will: